hajee-78/Az-3-Tier-byLB/README.md

 The terraform code structure as follows

-|-- main.tf // Contains the resource blocks that instcruct the resources to be created in the target cloud provider.
+|-- main.tf // Contains the resource blocks that define the resources to be created in the target cloud provider.

-|-- vars.tf
+|-- vars.tf // Variables declaration used in the resource block.

-|-- terraform.tfvars
+|-- terraform.tfvars // Declare the environment specific default values for variables.